flamewave000/dragonflagon-fvtt/df-scene-enhance/README.md

 |![GM View of Scenes Tab](../.assets/df-scene-enhance-gm.png)|![Player View of Scenes Tab](../.assets/df-scene-enhance-pc.png)|
 |![GM View of Scenes Tab](../.assets/df-scene-enhance-gm-menu.png)|![Player View of Scenes Tab](../.assets/df-scene-enhance-pc-menu.png)|

+### Compatibility
+This module will work with any module that does not completely manipulate the Scenes Tab in the game.
+As of v1.2, I do not know of any module that replaces the Scenes Tab layout and so compatibility should be at 100%.

 ## Scene Thumbnail Override